IsaacStyle/IsaacStyle/README.md

 I'm a Software Engineer specializing in building mostly webstack application.
 I love a good challenge and I actively hunt for struggle... which may or may not be a sign of masochism but lets not dwell on that.
 I am passionate about helping others, learning and expanding my knowledge as much as possible and coding helps fulfil this desire within myself.

-My current skillset includes: HTML, CSS, JavaScript, Python, Node.js, Mongodb, Mongoose, Express, React, OpenAI,
+My current skillset includes: HTML, CSS, JavaScript, Python, Node.js, Mongodb, Mongoose, Express, React, OpenAI, Postgresql, and Django.

-Currently I'm working on a MERN (Mongodb, Express, React, Node) stack application with full CRUD (Create, Edit, Update, Delete) functionality with a team of talented developers.
+Currently I'm working on a Social Media application using Postgresql and Django as its backend, and using React for its Frontend.
+The goal is to have full CRUD (Create, Edit, Update, Delete) functionality acccessible only with User Authentication.
+This projec is being done with a team of talented developers.

 <!--
 **IsaacStyle/IsaacStyle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.